Visit Stresa, Italian Lakes

 For the best views of the area, take the cable car to the summit of Monte Mattarone which rises steeply behind the town.
 Halfway up you switch cable cars and can take a short walk to see the modest Alpine Botanical Gardens.
 After the second cable car journey, a chair lift takes you to the summit where you'll get a sweeping panorama of the whole region, the lakes and its islands.

-Suggested itineraries featuring Stresa
+Suggested itinerary featuring Stresa

 This sample itinerary will give you an idea of what is possible when you travel in Stresa, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.